-3.1.6.1.
-Actual CO emission for the Sambrito compressor station shall be calculated, in tons, and recorded at the end of each month, beginning with the first full

-- calendar month after operation commences.
+- 3.1.6.1.
+Actual CO emission for the Sambrito Compressor Station shall be calculated, in tons, and recorded at the end of each month, beginning with the first full calendar month after operation commences.
 The monthly emissions shall be based on the actual average daily emissions for each month. - 3.1.6.2.
-Emissions from all controlled and uncontrolled emission sources for this facility shall be include in the calculations, including, but not limited to: compressor engines, electric generator engines, heaters, TEG dehydrators and reboilers, and liquid storage tanks. - 3.1.6.3.
-At the end of the first full calendar month following the initial CO performance tests for each engine, the permittee shall calculate the emissions of total CO from each engine for that month using the results of the initial performance tests required in this permit.
-The permittee shall also calculate the total CO emissions for that month from all other emission units at the Sambrito Compressor Station specified in this permit.
+Emissions from all controlled and uncontrolled emission sources for this facility shall be include in the calculations, including, but not limited to: compressor engines, electric generator engines, heaters, TEG dehydrators and reboilers, and liquid storage tanks.

+- 3.1.6.3.
+At the end of the first full calendar month following the initial CO performance tests for each engine, the permittee shall calculate the emissions of total CO from each engine for that month using the results of the initial performance tests required in this permit (#SMNSR-SU-000049-2023.002b).
+The permittee shall also calculate the total CO emissions for that month from all other emission units at Sambrito Compressor Station specified in this permit (#SMNSR-SU-000049-2023.002b).
 The permittee shall add those calculated CO emissions to the CO emissions from the engines. - 3.1.6.4.
 The emissions of CO for the Sambrito Compressor Station shall be calculated as follows: - 3.1.6.4.1.
 For each engine equipped with oxidation catalysts, emissions for the month shall be calculated by multiplying the most recent CO test result for that engine (may be the initial test), in lbs/hr, by the number of operating hours for that engine for that month.
 If data on operating hours are not available for that unit for the month, full-time operation of that unit for that month shall be assumed. - 3.1.6.4.2.
 Monthly emission calculations shall account for any engine breakin period where the engine was operated without the catalytic control system installed.
 Emissions during break-in periods shall be calculated by multiplying the manufacturer-specified CO emission factor for an uncontrolled engine by the hours the engine operated without the catalytic control system installed for that month. - 3.1.6.4.3.
-For remaining emission units at the facility, except IEU's, emissions for the month for each unit shall be calculated by multiplying the CO emission factor for that unit, as shown in the synthetic minor NSR permit application submitted to the EPA, in lbs/hr, by the number of operating hours for that unit for that month.
+For remaining emission units at the facility, except insignificant emission units (IEUs) (units or activities that qualify as "insignificant" based on potential emissions below 2 tons tpy for all regulated pollutants that are listed as HAP under section 112(b) and below 1,000 lbs/year or the de minimis level established under section 112(g), whichever is lower, for HAP), emissions for the month for each unit shall be calculated by multiplying the CO emission factor for that unit, as shown in the synthetic minor NSR permit application submitted to the EPA, in lbs/hr, by the number of operating hours for that unit for that month.
 If data on operating hours are not available for that unit for that month, full time operation of that unit shall be assumed.